AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 1. Click the **Data source** dropdown.
 1. Select _Live_ or _Sandbox_.

-   The report results will regenerate based on the data source selected.
+   The report results regenerate based on the data source selected.

 ## View transactions